-The Bank intended to dispose of a property during 2013 that was purchased as a result of a loan default.
-Due to unsatisfactory market conditions, the property was not sold.
-However, it remains the Bank's intention to dispose of it in the short term.
-The property has been valued based on an independent valuation obtained and allowing for cost of disposal.
+The Bank intended, during 2013, to dispose of a property that it purchased as a result of a loan default but, due to unsatisfactory market conditions, the property has yet to be sold - it remains the Bank's intention to dispose of it in the short term.
+The property has been valued based on an independent valuation and allowing for cost of disposal.